Immigrant communities in Northern Ireland: Black African and Afro-Caribbean

 Many people of African descent live in Northern Ireland.
 This includes those from the Afro-Caribbean community as well as those from African countries.
 Many are professionals.

-George Henry Thompson lived among the Protestants of Shankill Road' in the 1860s, and led a mob evicting Catholics.
+George Henry Thompson lived among the Protestants of Shankill Road in the 1860s, and led a mob evicting Catholics.
 In the county Antrim Assizes of 1873, he was arrested and sentenced to two years in prison.

 Louis Scott has been mentioned as 'one of a few black members of the Ulster Defence Association' in Henry McDonald and Jim Cusack's UDA: inside the heart of loyalist terror.

 In January 1980, Max Olorunda, an accountant born in Nigeria, was killed by an incendiary bomb planted by the IRA aboard a train travelling from Ballymena to Belfast when it detonated prematurely in Dunmurry.
 His daughter Jayne published a book 'Legacy' in 2013 detailing the impact this had on her and her family.

 Lillian Seenoi-Barr was the first Black councillor and the first Black politician in Northern Ireland when she was selected for an SDLP seat for Foyleside, Derry City Council in 2021.
 She has Kenyan heritage and lived in Northern Ireland for over a decade before her election.

-The McElvanna clan of County Down are partially descended from native Americans, following a cultural immersion visit there in the 19th Century which lead to a strengthening of relations between the two communities.